-Activities of the IHRA Committee on the Genocide of the Roma
+The IHRA's Committee on the Genocide of the Roma

-The current Chair of IHRA’s Committee on the Genocide of the Roma is Alenka Janko Spreizer (Slovenia).
+The current Chair of the IHRA’s Committee on the Genocide of the Roma is Alenka Janko Spreizer (Slovenia).